Terrain, rain hampering search at site of China plane crash

 “As of now, the rescue has yet to find survivors,” Zhu said.
 “The public security department has taken control of the site.”

+The Boeing 737-800 has been flying since 1998 and has a well-established safety record.
+It is an earlier model than the 737 Max, which was grounded worldwide for nearly two years after deadly crashes in 2018 and 2019.

+Monday’s crash was China’s worst in more than a decade.
+In August 2010, an Embraer ERJ 190-100 operated by Henan Airlines hit the ground short of the runway in the northeastern city of Yichun and caught fire.
+It carried 96 people and 44 of them died.
+Investigators blamed pilot error.

 Kang reported from Kunming, China.
-Associated Press researcher Yu Bing and news assistant Caroline Chen in Beijing, researcher Si Chen in Shanghai, video producer Olivia Zhang in Wuzhou, China, writer Adam Schreck in Bangkok and airlines writer David Koenig in Dallas contributed to this report.
+Associated Press researcher Yu Bing and news assistant Caroline Chen in Beijing; researcher Si Chen in Shanghai; and video producer Olivia Zhang in Wuzhou, China; contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.